Sales enablement gives sales teams the content, tools and processes they need to close deals faster and more consistently.

 There’s no one-size-fits-all approach to developing a strategy.
 It’ll look different depending on your product, company and industry.
 However, there are some common steps every brand can follow.

-Here are five sales enablement best practices to create a formula that drives more sales.
+Here are five sales enablement best practices and tips to build a system that drives more sales.

 1. Audit your current sales funnel